 Visualizing the default workflow

-The default workflow has three statuses.
+The default workflow has three statuses as follows:

 - Draft (3) is the initial status for each content item.
 The initial status is visualized by an arrow.
-From Draft, you can either change content item to "Published" or to "Archived".
+From Draft, you can either change a content item to "Published" or to "Archived".

 - Archived (4) is a status that is used to mark deleted content items without actually deleting them.
 It is a soft delete.
 Archived content items cannot be updated.
 You cannot change from "Archived" to "Published" directly, you must change to "Draft" first.